SQgus/loading-page/README.md

 # loading-page
 Practice small project.
-A loading page built only with HTML and CSS
+Loading page built only with HTML and CSS.